victor-torres/atom-hg/README.md

 - file diff in tree view
 - branch name in status bar

+## How to use it

+- install it through Atom's package manager
+- run the command `atom .` inside your repository

 ## Based on

 - Atom's Repository Provider Service